Public-Health-Scotland/R-Resources/using SMRA with R.md

 You can now see the names of the analysis views, these are the same names/data as can be viewed in SPSS through the wizard.
 Most of the views are versions of the various SMR databases: SMR00 (outpatients), SMR01 (Acute hospital activity), SMR04 etc.

-The "_PI" suffix means that these views contain personally identifying information (names, dates of birth etc).
+The "_PI" suffix means that these views contain personally identifying information (names, dates of birth etc.).
 SMRXX_PI is the usual version used for analyses.
 SMRA also includes NRS death records (GRO_DEATHS_C).
 Other files are reference files which contain information about coded fields e.g. if you have a list of codes referring to hospitals and you want to know the hospital names or postcodes, you would use the LOCATION view to look up this information.

-3. Viewing variables names
+3. Viewing variable names
-In order to view the variables, we can preview the table.
+To view the variables, we can preview the table.
 Further details of variable names and attributes in each of the SMR views can also be found in the relevant file.

     `odbcPreviewObject(channel, table="ANALYSIS.SMR01_PI", rowLimit=0)`